An inexact PAM method for computing Wasserstein barycenter with unknown supports: Inexact PAM method for computing W-barycenter

 Given the number of clusters $K$ and a set of discrete distributions $\big\{P^{t},\,t=1,2,\ldots,N\big\}$ where $P^{t}=\big\{(a_j^{t},b_j^{t})\in\mathbb{R}^d\times\mathbb{R},\,j=1,\ldots,n_t\big\}$, the goal of D2-clustering is to seek a set of centroid distributions $Q^*=\{Q^{s,*},\,s=1,2,\ldots,K\}$ such that

 where $Q^{s}=\big\{(x_i^{s},w_i^{s})\in\mathbb{R}^d\times\mathbb{R},\,i=1,\ldots,m\big\}$ for $s=1,\ldots,K$.
-Similar to $K$-means, D2-clustering achieves a desirable set of centroid distributions by alternately doing the two tasks: computing the centroids and assigning each instance to the nearest centroid.
-From Algorithm \ref{D2-clustering} in Appendix, the major computation challenge in each step of D2-clustering is to compute an optimal centroid distribution, called Wasserstein barycenter, for each cluster.
+Similar to $K$-means, D2-clustering achieves a desirable set of centroid distributions by alternately doing the two tasks: assigning each instance to the nearest centroid and computing the centroids.
+By Algorithm \ref{D2-clustering} in Appendix, the major computation challenge in each step of D2-clustering is to compute an optimal centroid distribution, called Wasserstein barycenter, for each cluster.
 Different from $K$-means, the optimal centroid distribution in \eqref{centroidpart} does not have a closed form.
-In fact, it is intractable since the problem \eqref{centroidpart} is a nonconvex program in which the number of decision variables $m\sum_{t=1}^N n_t$ quickly becomes very large even for a rather small number of distributions each of which contains $10$ support points.
+In fact, it is intractable since problem \eqref{centroidpart} is a nonconvex program in which the number of decision variables $m(1+d)+m\sum_{t=1}^N n_t$ quickly becomes very large even for a rather small number of distributions each of which contains $10$ support points.